dhis2/wow-backend/guides/postgres_read_replica.md

 - Postgres primary DB
 - Postgres replica DB

 **Note:** Postgres uses the [Write-Ahead Log (WAL)](https://www.postgresql.org/docs/current/wal-intro.html) as a means to stream updates to replicas.
 There are many ways to set up [replication](https://www.postgresql.org/docs/current/runtime-config-replication.html), this way seems to be the simplest.
 You need to have postgres on your path to be able to execute the following commands.
+This guide is intended for local development purposes only.

 Postgres version `14.7` has been used in this guide.